TheWookHub/WookFlow_Analyser/README.md

 ## How to run

 First clone/download this repository to some location of your choice on your computer.
+Make sure that `WookFlow_Functions.R` is in the same location as `WookFlow_Analyser.R` as it contains the functions required for the main script to run.

 To run the tool, we can first use the below basic command.
-This just provides all the necessary files for WookFlowAnalyser to not complain and do it's job.
+This command provides all the necessary files for WookFlowAnalyser to not complain and do it's job.
 Of course, fill in `/PATH/TO/` with your actual directory path.

 Example code:
 ```